cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.python.md

 The wirefilter expression used for identity matching.

+The API automatically formats and sanitizes this expression.
+This returns a normalized version that may differ from your input and cause Terraform state drift.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/zero_trust_gateway_policy#identity ZeroTrustGatewayPolicy#identity}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/zero_trust_gateway_policy#identity ZeroTrustGatewayPolicy#identity}

 ---